 Interested in graduate school?

-In this field, some common graduate school programs may include: a master’s degree in nonprofit management, human resources, counseling, social work, marriage, and family therapy!
+In this field, some common graduate school programs may include arts management, nonprofit management, organizational leadership, public policy and administration, and many more!

 The Philanthropy Journal’s mission is to serve as a platform for nonprofits and their supporters to be reflective, think critically, and share their stories in order to build a stronger, more courageous sector.
 Providing nonprofits a platform to tell their stories and valuable resources through our podcast, features, resources, nonprofit news and job listings.